jianer123/plotly.py/doc/unconverted/python/normalization.md

 publisher.publish(
     'python_Normalization.ipynb', 'python/normalization/', 'Normalization | plotly',
-    'Learn how to normalize data by fitting to intervals on the real line and dividing by a constant', title='Normalization in Python. | plotly',
+    'Learn how to normalize data by fitting to intervals on the real line and dividing by a constant', self='Normalization in Python. | plotly',
     name='Normalization',
     language='python',
     page_type='example_index', has_thumbnail='false', display_as='mathematics', order=2,